selfishprimate/curated-nft-resources/README.md

 A curated list for you to learn everything about NFTs.

+## Articles

+_A list of articles to learn everything about NFTs!_

+- [How to Create an NFT: A Guide to Creating a Non-Fungible Token](https://cointelegraph.com/nonfungible-tokens-for-beginners/how-to-create-an-nft): The term nonfungible token (NFT) usually refers to a cryptographic asset on the blockchain that represents...

 ## Marketplaces

 _The best marketplaces for you to create and sell your NFT arts!_